 The first step towards measuring the Low Carbon Transition Risk Exposure for a company is the computation of its Carbon Intensity profile - which is informed by its Product Carbon Intensity, Operational Carbon Intensity and Total Carbon Intensity.

-MSCI assess a company's management of risks and opportunities presented by the low carbon transition.
+management of risks and opportunities presented by the low carbon transition.
 This assessment is based on policies and commitments to mitigate transition risk, governance structures, risk management programs and initiatives, targets and performance, and involvement in any controversies.